PAL Indonesia: History

 PT PAL Indonesia (Persero) was established in 1939 as Marine Establishment (ME) by the Dutch East Indies government.
 During the Japanese occupation, ME was renamed as Kaigun SE 2124.
 After Indonesia gained independence, the company was nationalized with the company name changed to Penataran Angkatan Laut (PAL).

-On April 15, 1980, the company's status was changed from a Public Company (Perusahaan Umum) to a Limited Company (Perseroan Terbatas) according to notary deed No.12 of Hadi Moentoro, SH.
-The deed also states that PAL is no longer bears "Penataran Angkatan Laut", thus the name PAL is standalone.
+On April 15, 1980, the company's status was changed from a statutory corporation to a joint-stock company.
+Its articles of association also states that PAL is no longer bears "Penataran Angkatan Laut", thus the name PAL is standalone.
 The change of status officially marked as the founding date of PT PAL Indonesia (Persero).